Chemistry Classroom Activities

 Engage your hands and mind!
 Bring chemistry and its history to life with these activities.

-Note: If you are looking for WebQuests, Pharmaceutical Achievers, or other educational materials you have found on our site in the past, please contact Gigi Naglak (firstname.lastname@example.org) for a link to our archived content.
+Note: If you are looking for WebQuests, Pharmaceutical Achievers, or other educational materials you have found on our site in the past, please browse our educational content archive.

 Produce carbon dioxide using a method similar to that of Joseph Priestley, then measure the volume of the gas recovered from carbonated beverage.